ShevinuM/Cant-Stop/README.md

 # Cant Stop
  Can't Stop: a digital, cross-platform implementation of the classic board game using Java.
-Experience strategic stop-or-risk-it-all gameplay on your computer.
+This was developed as a group school project.

 ## About This Repository
 Due to the professor's restrictions regarding sharing source code, this repository does not contain the complete source code or entire classes.
 However, I am allowed to include snippets of code that I have written.
-Therefore, I have included some code snippets and organized them for easier navigation.
-All the code snippets included in the repository are solely written by me.
+Therefore, I have included  code snippets and organized them for easier navigation.
+All the code snippets and functionality included in the repository are solely written by me.
+These can be accessed from the `Code Snippets` folder.

  ## How to Run the JAR File
  1. Download the JAR File to your local system.